ethereum/consensus-specs/specs/test_formats/README.md

 - `case`: a test case, an entry in the `test_cases` list of a `suite`.
 A case can be anything in general, but its format should be well-defined in the documentation corresponding to the `type` (and `handler`).\
   A test has the same exact configuration and fork context as the other entries in the `case` list of its `suite`.
-- `forks_timeline`: a fork timeline definition, a YAML file containing a key for each fork-name, and a slot number as value.
+- `forks_timeline`: a fork timeline definition, a YAML file containing a key for each fork-name, and an epoch number as value.

 ## Test format philosophy